incraigulous/vue-flipster/README.md

    @import('path/to/node_modules/jquery.flipster/dist/jquery.flipster.css');
 ```

+#### Installing without a build process

+See `demo/index.html` for use basic script file based setup.

 ### Options

 All jquery-flipster options have matching props with the exception of `item-container` and `item-selector`, which are decided by the plugin.